-The Company has adopted the transitional approach to capital requirements, phasing in the impact of moving between the previous and revised methodology following the revision of the BSCR by the BMA in 2019.
+The Company has adopted the transitional approach to capital requirements, phasing in the impact of moving between the previous and revised methodologies following the revision of the BSCR by the BMA in 2019 and 2024.
+The 2024 revisions, known as BMA Targeted Enhancements, came into effect on 1 January 2024.
+This introduced distinct lapse and expense risk capital charges to the BMA capital framework and will be transitioned into the capital position over a 10-year period.

-Identification of any factors affecting encumbrances affecting the availability and transferability of capital to meet the ECR
+Identification of any factors affecting encumbrances and thus affecting the availability and transferability of capital to meet the ECR

-There is a transfer of Tier 1 to Tier 2 capital for any excess of encumbered assets.
-There is enough capital for the Company to meet the ECR requirements.
+There was a transfer of \$309.9 million from Tier 1 to Tier 2 capital for excess of encumbered assets.
+Nonetheless, there is sufficient capital for the Company to meet the ECR requirements.